-There are no limits to working in Dubai based on nationality, however, you will need the right visa.
-A common route followed by UK expats is via international companies in your home country since it’s easier to transfer to the Gulf region while staying in the same organisation.
-Your UK-based employer will apply for the correct visa on your behalf following acceptance of a job role.
-Conversely, you can also be sponsored by an employer in Dubai.
+There are no limits to working in Dubai based on nationality; however, you will need the right visa.
+A common route followed by UK expats who want to work in Dubai is to go through an international company based in the UK and transfer to a Gulf region location within the business.
+This tends to be the easiest approach and allows people to stay in the same organisation.
+With this approach, a UK-based employer will apply for the correct visa on your behalf following acceptance of a job role.
+Alternatively, you could also seek sponsorship from an employer in Dubai.

-• Proof of a work contract
+- Proof of a work contract

-• Your application form filled out and completed
+- Your application form, filled out and completed

-• Emirates ID Card
+- Emirates ID Card

-• Valid passport
+- Valid passport

-• Medical check and health certificate
+- Medical check and health certificate

-• Entry permit
+- Entry permit

 Do I Need to Speak Arabic to Work in Dubai?

-The official language in Dubai is Arabic so being fluent in the language could significantly improve your job prospects.
-Proficiency in a foreign language (especially Arabic, in this case), can enhance your business prospects and earn the respect of Middle Eastern colleagues.
-Other major languages spoken in Dubai include Hindi, Urdu, Persian, and English which is also spoken by many locals.
-You don’t need to speak Arabic to work in the country but there may be fewer job opportunities.
+The official language in Dubai is Arabic, so being fluent in the language could significantly improve your job prospects.
+Proficiency in a foreign language (especially Arabic, in this case) can enhance your business prospects and earn the respect of Middle Eastern colleagues.
+Other major languages spoken in Dubai include Hindi, Urdu, Persian, and English, which is also spoken by many locals.
+You don’t need to speak Arabic to work in the country, but there may be fewer job opportunities.

 What Jobs Are Available in Dubai?